 Easter foods: Keep chocolate, raisins, and wine -- popular Easter foods dangerous for dogs -- away from your pet.
 Consult your vet immediately.

-Halloween: Keep candy, decorations out of reach.
-Keep all pets inside, away from danger or anyone seeking to cause trouble on Halloween.
+Halloween: Keep candy and decorations out of reach.
+Keep all pets inside, away from threats or dangerous people.

 Pet parents know dog milestones are precious.
 Celebrate dog milestones like birthday, gotcha day, Christmas, first vet visits, and more.